 Ethereum Account Setup on Azure

 From the list of templates, select Ethereum Proof-of-Work Consortium.
 It is not certain that you see the exact templates as shown in this article.
-Since the development is always on for Azure, you may see different names of templates or different templates all together when you are following this implementation.
+Since the development is always on for Azure, you may see different names of templates or different templates altogether when you are following this implementation.

 Once clicked on Ethereum Proof-of-Work Consortium, leave the deployment model as it is and press on Create button as shown in the following image: